ezra-obiwale/node-dpd-utils/README.md

 # node-dpd-utils
-Some nodejs/deployd utility functions that I keep reusing over time
+A nodejs module containing some utility functions that I keep reusing over time especially with Deployd

 ## Methods